EventEmitter2/EventEmitter2/README.md

 **Options:**

-- `async:boolean= false`- invoke the listener in async mode using setImmediate (or setTimeout if not available) or process.nextTick depending on the `nextTick` option.
+- `async:boolean= false`- invoke the listener in async mode using setImmediate (fallback to setTimeout if not available) or process.nextTick depending on the `nextTick` option.

 - `nextTick:boolean= false`- use process.nextTick instead of setImmediate to invoke the listener asynchronously.